Use Conformance Scan v2

 Scan configurations and tokens are specific to a scan version: you cannot run Scan v2 using a Scan v1 scan token, and vice versa.
 When running a scan, make sure you specify the right scan token for the scan version you are using, otherwise Conformance Scan cannot use the associated scan configuration and fails to run.

 3. If your API requires authentication, add flags in the command for all required authentication methods you want to use.
-To find and copy the required environment variables (for example, SCAN42C_SECURITY_OAUTH2), go to the Web editor tab, scroll down to the environments object in your scan configuration, and add those variables to your Docker command, for example:
+To find and copy the required environment variables (for example, SCAN42C_SECURITY_OAUTH2), go to the Environment tab, and add those variables to your Docker command, for example:

 docker run -e SCAN_TOKEN=<your scan token> -e PLATFORM_SERVICE=services.42crunch.com:8001 -e SCAN42C_SECURITY_OAUTH2='<the token value you want to use>' 42crunch/scand-agent:v2